j-ble/TradingBot/context/trading_bot_gameplan.md

 **System Prompt Template**:
 ```
-You are an expert BTC futures trader following a strict rule-based system.
+You are an expert BTC Spot trader following a strict rule-based system.

 === ENTRY RULES ===
 You may ONLY enter a trade when ALL conditions are met IN ORDER: